 Now, we want to grant an individual user view access to Space ID 115.

-And that is it!
+And that's it!
 User ID 323 now has view access to Space 115.

 If the space inherits content access permissions from a parent space, that space will return an empty response for the content metadata access endpoint.